deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/features.md

 - `surcharge` to configure surcharges (explained above).
 - `countries` this is an array of country codes the method is available in.
 If empty the method will be enabled for all countries.

 ## Offline Payments

 ### Overview

-Some payment mehtods require no interaction with a payment provider for processing.
+Some payment methods require no interaction with a payment provider for processing.
 These are still processed through Falcon Payments but will not be connected to a provider (e.g. Mollie / Stripe).
 Examples of these methods are **cash on delivery** or **money order**.
 We have a simple provider package set up to handle these type of payments (`@deity/falcon-payments-plain`).

 ### Configuring offline payments